ibbles/LearningUnreal/Project Settings.md

 # Project

+## Description

+### Legal

+Copyright notice: The projects copyright and/or trademark notice.
+Will be included in all generated source code files.

 ## Maps & Modes

 Set the level that should be opened when the project is opened or a package started.